 Fun fact: The Cards have done their fair share of winning in their long franchise history, and this has been a particularly good century so far.
 They’re in the the postseason for the fifth year in a row and the 12th time in 16 seasons of the 2000s.
 That’s not bad.

-The Cards boasted two former Sounds in their bullpen during the regular season — veterans Randy Choate (’08) and Carlos Villanueva (’06-’07, ’10) — but it appears there’s a chance neither will be on Mike Matheny’s NLDS roster.
+The Cards boast two former Sounds in their bullpen — veterans Randy Choate (’08) and Carlos Villanueva (’06-’07, ’10).
 The 40-year-old lefty Choate has been with the Cardinals the past three years, and this season he posted a 3.95 ERA in 71 appearances over just 27 1/3 innings, which means he’s a LOOGY!
-Villanueva posted a 2.95 ERA in 35 appearances after signing as a free agent in February.
+Villanueva, who may not be able to land a spot on the Cardinals’ NLDS roster, posted a 2.95 ERA in 35 appearances after signing as a free agent in February.

 New York Mets